 The Elbphilharmonie is a legendary concert hall in Hamburg, Germany.
 It is one of the city’s most famous tourist sites and is regarded as one of Hamburg’s landmarks.

-The new transparent building resembles a hoisted sail, water wave, iceberg, or quartz crystal resting on top of an old brick warehouse (Kaispeicher A) near the historical Speicherstadt.
+The new transparent building resembles a hoisted sail, water wave, iceberg, or quartz crystal resting atop an old brick warehouse (Kaispeicher A) near the historical Speicherstadt.

 This is one of Hamburg’s most well-known sights.
-It’s located near Planten un Blomen Park and Hafen City, and it’s just a short walk from Schlumpfhausen.
+It’s located near Planten un Blomen Park and Hafen City, just a short walk from Schlumpfhausen.

 See Related: Germany Currency